 Irene holds a master’s degree in Roman languages from the University of Vienna and worked in journalism before entering the humanitarian sector.

-Elisabeth is an environmental and human rights activist, designer, artist, curator, educator and teaches the course "Communication & Presentation Skills for Interdisciplinary and Transdisciplinary Teamwork".
+Elisabeth Kopf is an environmental and human rights activist, designer, artist, curator, educator and teaches the course Experimental Project Work as well as part of Cross-disciplinary Project Work.
 Her autodidactic studies and projects led to the opening of the studio "Design Buero Baustelle" in 1999, where international clients as well as self-initiated projects keep her and her higly transdiciplinary network busy.